DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-11 Narrative Meeting Notes.md

-# Run Through the End of Each Run / The Game
+# Explain the End of Each Run / The Game
 - When the player defeats the final "boss" room, they are then taken to the ending room.
 - In the ending room, there is a magically sealed door.
 - If the player has collected all of the journal entries, the door will be unlocked, and they can proceed to the ending sequence (Allister escapes Avernoth)